Animation | Minneapolis College of Art and Design

 3 credits

-This is part one of a two-part course required of each senior animation major to begin the development of a substantial body of work in a specific field.
+Part one of a two-part course required of each senior animation major, this course begins the development of a substantial body of work in a specific field.
 Course content includes critical readings, position paper, individual and group discussion, visiting artists, and informational meetings.

 3 credits

-Advanced Animation Seminar is designed for students to develop individual or group projects in close conjunction with faculty guidance.
+Advanced Animation Seminar: Production is designed for students to develop individual or group projects in close conjunction with faculty guidance.
 Individual projects evolve through a detailed and continuous process of presentation, critique, and revision.
 In addition, a wide variety of animation is screened and discussed with regard to production issues, context, and story.
-All students are required to complete two minutes of animation.
+All students are required to complete a project that is animation or animation adjacent in order to experiment with various forms of animation as well as hone their skills.

 Foundation Studies